-Riding a motorcycle is a hobby, a means of transportation, and a way to unwind for many people.
-While many motor vehicle accidents involve minor injuries, the harm you can suffer during such an accident can be life-threatening.
-If you have been hit while riding a motorcycle and suffered harm as a result, or if your loved one was fatally injured in such a collision, a personal injury lawyer from Copenhaver, Ellett & Derrico can help.
+Riding a motorcycle is a hobby, a means of transportation, and a way to unwind for many.
+While most car accidents involve minor injuries, the harm you can suffer in a motorcycle wreck can be life-threatening.
+If you or a loved one have been hit while riding a motorcycle and suffered harm, a personal injury lawyer from Copenhaver, Ellett & Derrico can help.

-We realize that there is no way to take away the pain and suffering you or your loved one endured in your motorcycle accident, but fair compensation may help ease the physical, financial and emotional damages you are now facing.
-Call us today at (540) 655-1854 or use our online contact form to request a consultation.
+We realize that there is no way to take away the pain you or your loved one endured in your motorcycle accident.
+Still, fair compensation may ease the physical, financial and emotional damages you are facing.
+Call us today at (540) 655-1854 or use our online contact form to request a free, no-obligation consultation.

 Vehicles Making Left Turns

-Often, cars and other vehicles on the road will make a lawful (or sometimes illegal) left turn in order to continue their commute.
-This poses a serious threat to motorcyclists, who travel on the road with a significantly smaller vehicle.
-These accidents frequently occur when the driver of a car or other passenger vehicle does not see a motorcycle rider in their blind spot and hits them as they make their turn.
-In order to avoid a left turn collision, you should be aware of your surroundings at all times and engage in defensive driving tactics if need be.
-This includes maintaining a slower speed, eliminate any potential distractions, and plan a route that will get you away from any dangerous or aggressive drivers.
-If you were riding your motorcycle and another vehicle turning left struck you and caused you injuries, contact a motorcycle accident lawyer today for help.
+Cars and other vehicles on the road will often make a lawful – or sometimes illegal – left turn.
+This poses a severe threat to motorcyclists, who travel with a significantly smaller vehicle.
+These accidents frequently occur when the driver of a car does not see a motorcycle rider in their blind spot and hits them as they make their turn.

-Every car has its blind spots, meaning there are areas of the road that a driver cannot see due to the construction of the vehicle they are driving.
-Most passenger cars have two blind spots – one on either side of the vehicle, so it’s important to try and ride your motorcycle outside of those spots, as you will be more visible (and less likely to be hit).
-One way you can avoid another, much larger vehicle’s blind spots is by riding in a lane that has slower traffic.
+Every car has its blind spots, meaning areas of the road that a driver cannot see due to the construction of the vehicle.
+Most passenger cars have two blind spots – one on either side, so it’s essential to try and ride your motorcycle outside of those spots, as you will be more visible – and less likely to be hit.
+You can avoid another, much larger vehicle’s blind spots by riding in a lane that has slower traffic.

 Everyone has places they need to be.
 Sometimes, though, traffic gets in the way of their commute, and people only slowly make progress towards their destination.
-When this is the case, you may be tempted to use your motorcycle to engage in the practice of lane splitting.
-This is the act of riding your bike between two lanes of stopped or slowly-moving traffic.
-While it may be tempting to split lanes so you can get moving, doing creates the potential of an accident because of small space left between your motorcycle and other vehicles.
+When this is the case, you may be tempted to use your motorcycle to engage in lane splitting.
+This is the act of riding your bike between two lanes of stopped or slowly moving traffic.
+While it may be tempting to split lanes, doing so creates the potential of an accident because of the small space left between your motorcycle and other vehicles.

 Like car accidents, many motorcycle accidents are caused by speeding.
-When another vehicle is moving slowly in front of you, it may be tempting to speed up, on your bike, but by doing so, you increase your chance of getting into a collision.
-Motorcycles offer little in means of protection, so if you get into an accident caused by speeding, your injuries can be severe.
+When another vehicle moves slowly in front of you, it may be tempting to speed up on your bike, but doing so increases your chance of getting into a collision.
+Motorcycles offer little means of protection, so your injuries can be severe if you get into an accident caused by speeding.

 Not seeing a motorcyclist does not excuse a driver from responsibility.
-It doesn’t matter what type of vehicle is involved in a crash, everyone has the same rights on the road and before the law.
-If you have questions or concerns about the potential cause of your accident, call a motorcycle accident lawyer at Copenhaver, Ellett & Derrico right away.
+It doesn’t matter what type of vehicle is involved in a crash.
+Everyone has the same rights on the road and before the law.
+If you have questions or concerns about what caused your accident, call a motorcycle accident lawyer at Copenhaver, Ellett & Derrico right away.

 Common Motorcycle Accident Injuries

-Since motorcycles are much smaller than cars and other passenger vehicles, you are likely to suffer injuries as the result of a crash.
-With so little protection available to motorcyclists (besides helmets and other protective clothing), it’s important to know about the potential injuries you can suffer in an accident so that you can do everything possible to prevent them.
+Since motorcycles are much smaller than cars and other passenger vehicles, you are likely to suffer injuries resulting from a crash.
+With so little protection available to motorcyclists – besides helmets and other protective clothing – it’s important to know about the potential injuries you can suffer in an accident so that you can do everything possible to prevent them.

-A motorcycle accident lawyer at our firm can help you if you’ve experienced any of the following:
+A motorcycle accident lawyer at our firm can help if you or a loved one experienced: